Guide to Ethiopian Yirgacheffe Coffee Beans

 What Are Ethiopian Heirloom Coffees?

-While many coffees sold today can be classified into one of arabica coffee’s cultivars, hybrids, or varietals, Yirgacheffe beans are an exception.
+While many coffees sold today can be classified into one of arabica coffee’s cultivars, hybrids, or varietals, Yirgacheffe coffee beans are an exception.
 These arabica coffee varieties have been around for more than 50 years, but their genomes have not been fully mapped out due to the time and cost associated with this process (3).

 According to Ryd Jeavons, Chief Espresso Officer of Coffee Beans Delivered: